jeremytammik/tbc/a/1940_copy_relationships.md

 -->

-### ACC, Model Properties, Copy Relationships
+### ACC Summit, Model Properties, Copy Relationships

-Let's take a look at maintaining relationships between Revit elements when copying, at ACC, the Autodesk Construction Cloud, and its APIs:
+We take a look at maintaining relationships between Revit elements when copying, at ACC, the Autodesk Construction Cloud, and its APIs:

 - [ACC Model Properties API](#2)
 - [ACC integration partner summit](#3)